kllarena07/easeurl/README.md

   "url": "your url here"
 }
 ```
+Alternatively, you can simply open `127.0.0.1:3000` in your web browser to access a user-friendly web interface that provides this functionality.

 ### Getting real URL
 GET to '/[shortened_url_id_here]':
 - Returns a string to the real url